rp729/06-Intro-to-Algorithms/09_Singly_Linked_List.md

+<a href="https://github.com/CyberTrainingUSAF/06-Intro-to-Algorithms/blob/master/00-Table-of-Contents.md"> Return to TOC </a>

+---

-# Singly Linked List
+## Singly Linked List

+**Objectives**

-To learn about a singly linked list, you should know:
+* detailed understanding on what is a singly linked list

-Python 3
-OOP concepts
-What are singly linked lists?
+* Understand how singly linked list are used

-In this tutorial, we will learn about what singly linked lists are and some very basic operations that can be performed on them.
+* Understand basic operations that can be performed on singly linked lists
+* Perform basic operations on singly linked lists

+---

+**Pre-requirments**

+Prior to this topic, you should have a basic understanding of:

+* Python 3
+* OOP concepts
+* Basic understanding of the purpose of singly linked lists

+---

+**Nodes**

 Before we get into the details of what singly lists are, we must learn what nodes are.
 This is because nodes are the building blocks of a linked list.
 A node consists of two parts: